mboudreau/Alternator/README.md

 If you elect to save the data to **Alternator.db**, you can examine the JSON text with any text editor (set to word wrap).
 The next time the emulator is started using the executable JAR file it will reload the saved data into memory.

-To start an emulator session with an empty database, simply delete the Alternator.db file (or rename it out of the way).
+To start an emulator session with an empty database, simply delete the **Alternator.db** file (or rename it out of the way).
+You can also save copies of the **Alternator.db** file for use in repeatable integration testing for your application.

 ### Accessing the Alternator Process from non-Java Applications